Differential Estimates of ChangeIn Exercises 35–40, write a diffe... | Channels for Pearson+

 Differential Calculus

-Differential calculus focuses on the concept of the derivative, which represents the rate of change of a function.
-In this context, it is used to estimate how small changes in the radius of a cone affect its lateral surface area, assuming the height remains constant.
+Differential calculus focuses on the concept of the derivative, which represents the rate of change of a function with respect to a variable.
+In this context, it helps estimate how a small change in one variable (like height) affects another quantity (like surface area).
+Understanding differentials is crucial for approximating changes in geometric properties.

 Recommended video: